151st Rifle Division: Siege of Budapest

 At 1700 hours on December 18 the Front commander, Marshal Malinovskii, refined the assignments he had given to his armies three days earlier.
 Among these, the 30th Rifle Corps, along with Romanian 7th Army Corps and 18th Guards Rifle Corps, were to attack on the morning of December 20 to seize Budapest.
 This effort was unsuccessful, and as of January 1, 1945 the 151st was holding the line northeast of Pest.
 On January 20 the 30th Corps was transferred to Army Gen. F. I. Tolbukhin's 3rd Ukrainian Front without the division, which instead entered the 104th Rifle Corps of 4th Guards Army in the same Front.
 It would remain in this Corps into the postwar.
 Operation Konrad III had begun two days earlier and 30th Corps was sent as reinforcements, while 104th Corps was one of those tasked with maintaining the siege, moving to the west bank of the Danube on January 24.

 Tolbukhin now decided to use 104th Corps and 23rd Tank Corps to make a counterblow from the north to meet part of 4th Guards Army from the region northeast of Lake Velence, both with the objective of reaching Sárosd and destroy the German salient that had been driven to the Danube.
-At this time the 151st, in common with the other divisions of the Corps, had 4,800-4,900 personnel on strength, while the 23rd had just 67 operational tanks and self-propelled guns plus 2,600 men it its motorized rifle brigade.
+At this time the 151st, in common with the other divisions of the Corps, had 4,800-4,900 personnel on strength, while the 23rd had just 67 operational tanks and self-propelled guns plus 2,600 men in its motorized rifle brigade.
 The division was deployed along a line from Ufalu to Erdomajor to Tárnok.
 The counteroffensive began at 1000 hours on January 27 with most of 23rd Tanks and part of 104th Corps driving in the direction of Vereb and Pettend.
 In spite of heavy resistance, including artillery, mortar, and tank fire, the two Corps were successful in taking the largest part of the former as well as all of the latter.
 While the German penetration was not eliminated, by the end of the day the IV SS Panzer Corps was ordering its tanks to fall back from Vereb to a new defense line.
 Fighting continued through the night.